 Dean's List: The Dean's List was established to recognize undergraduate students' academic excellence.
 To be included on the Dean's List, which is compiled each semester, a student must have obtained a semester GPA of at least 3.50, have earned at least 12 credits using the letter grade system, and shall not have been found guilty of violating the Honor Code of Responsibility during that semester.
 Dean's List status will appear on student transcripts for each term they meet these criteria.

-Degree Audit: This is a tool on AARC where students can monitor their progress through their program.
+Degree Audit: This is a tool on Workday where students can monitor their progress through their program.
 The Degree Audit shows the requirements students have completed and what they still need to complete to graduate.
-If there are any issues with your Degree Audit, please email email@example.com.
+If there are any issues with your Degree Audit, please email [email protected].

 Department Chair/Head: Each academic department has a chairperson who is well acquainted with the faculty in his/her department, the course offerings in the department, the requirements for completion of the major, as well as the career opportunities in his/her field.

-Dix Scholar: The Dorothea Lynde Dix Scholars program, designed for women who are 24 years or older, provides adult women with the opportunity to benefit from the unique combination of liberal arts and sciences, as well as professional study that Simmons undergraduate programs offer.
+Dix Scholar: The Dorothea Lynde Dix Scholars program, designed for students who are 24 years or older, provides adult students with the opportunity to benefit from the unique combination of liberal arts and sciences, as well as professional study, that Simmons undergraduate programs offer.